icann/rdap-conformance-tool/docs/2019_gtld/response/general.md

 Test group: [rdapResponseProfile_1_3_Validation]

-The following steps should be used to test the RDAP protocol section 1.3 of the  RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 1.3 of the  RDAP Response Profile 2.1:

 1. Validate that the JSON string value "icann_rdap_response_profile_0" is included in the _RDAP Conformance_ data structure.
 ``` json